checkly/checkly-cli/README.md

 - It defines the basic check properties like `name`, `activated` etc.
 - It defines the HTTP method `GET` the `url`.
-- It sets an extra header in the `headers` array.
-- It defines an array of assertions to assert the HTTP response status is correct and that the JSON response body has a property called `name` by using the [JSON path](https://jsonpath.com/) expression `*.name`
+- It defines an array of assertions to assert the HTTP response status is correct.

 ```js
 // hello-api.check.js